Richard-Burd/urban-cruise-ship/README.md

 │   ├── solutions
 .........etc.........
 ```
-To create a new solution, we would create a new file MXD in the `/solutions` directory like so:
+To create a new solution, we would create a new MDX file in the `/solutions` directory like so:

 ```
 ├── urban-cruise-ship